himselfish/Sway-dotfiles/README.md

 > $mod+Shift+Space = toggle floating

 Because I use an AZERTY keyboard layout I had to use 'wev' to find out how keypresses are handled.
 That's why you will see lines like ```bindsym $mod+ampersand workspace number 1``` and ```bindsym $mod+eacute workspace number 2``` etc in the .config/sway/config file.
+Use 'wev' to find out how keys are "called".

+# Scratchpad
+One of the best features of tiling window managers is scratchpad.
+I'm not going to explain in details what it is but here are the keybinds that will make your life a whole lot easier.
+Move to scratchpad : ```bindsym $mod+Shift+minus move scratchpad``` Toggle between windows in scratchpad : ```bindsym $mod+minus scratchpad show``` And my absolute favorite is the Quake-style terminal : ```bindsym $mod+Ctrl+Return exec --no-startup-id "sway-scratchpad -tmt -atc foot fish"```.
+Pressing $mod+Ctrl+Return again will hide your terminal.

 # Show me!
 Clean: